info201b-au20/COVID-19-Analysis/README.md

 ### Domain of interest
 **Why are you interested in this field/domain?**
-We are interested in how COVID-19 affects of U.S policies and infrastructures in the United States.
+Due the huge impacts of COVID-19, many people in the United States has been through a lot of changes and difficulties.
+Every time talking to our friends, "Keep safe" has been the best wishes.
+After talking as a group, we are interested in how COVID-19 affects of U.S policies and infrastructures in the United States.

 **What other examples of data driven project have you found related to this domain (share at least 3)?**
 [Covid in the U.S.: Latest Map and Case Count](https://www.nytimes.com/interactive/2020/us/coronavirus-us-cases.html)